-Primary Contribution Rate % of Pensionable Pay

-31 March 2019 31 March 2022

-Normal Contribution rate for retirement and death benefits 22.3 24.0

-Allowance for administrative expenses 0.6 0.8

-Total normal contribution rate 22.9 24.8

-Average member contribution rate 6.3 6.4

-Primary contribution rate 16.6 18.4
+Primary Contribution Rate 31 March 2019 % of Pay 31 March 2022 % of Pay Normal Contribution rate for retirement and death benefits 22.3 24.0 Allowance for administrative expenses 0.6 0.8 Total normal contribution rate 22.9 24.8 Average member contribution rate 6.3 6.4 Primary contribution rate 16.6 18.4

-\ In line with updated CIPFA guidance, the Primary Contribution Rate is the weighted average of the individual employer Primary Contribution Rates as derived based on their individual circumstances (e.g. whether or not they are closed to new entrants).
+In line with updated CIPFA guidance, the Primary Contribution Rate is the weighted average of the individual employer Primary Contribution Rates as derived based on their individual circumstances (e.g. whether or not they are closed to new entrants).